marcellbarsony/marcellbarsony.github.io/content/2024-06-14-portswigger-directory-traversal.md

 ## Mitigation

-To mitigate such vulnerabilities, **developers should never blindly trust user-supplied inputs** that could potentially interact with the filesystem API, and must implement robust validation techniques such as
+To mitigate such vulnerabilities, **developers should never blindly trust user-supplied inputs** that could potentially interact with the file system API, and must implement robust validation techniques such as
 - input sanitizing,
 - directory whitelisting,